Blackymas/NSPanel_HA_Blueprint/docs/addon_climate.md

 ### Real Use Case Example: Water Underfloor Heating with NSPanel
 The NSPanel works nicely as a replacement for existing water underfloor heating controllers, installed at eye level and often powered by 100-240VAC.
 In my specific use case, the control valve is of the 'normally closed' type, meaning that an open relay indicates 'no heating.'
 I have utilized relay #1 for this purpose.
-It's important to note that this setup does not act as a PID controller but operates on a simple on-off mechanism.
+It's important to note that this setup does not act as a PID controller, but operates on a simple on-off mechanism.
 The system initiates heating at a preset value below and turns it off at a value above the set point.
 I have set these values to `0.1°C` below and `0.1°C` above the target temperature, respectively.
 These adjustments have been effectively maintaining the desired temperature in all of our four rooms.